- October 17, 2016

 An individual motorcycle owner or lessee is at a disadvantage when it comes to owning a lemon.
 Not only is the bike that you paid good money for defective, the motorcycle manufacturer has an army of lawyers who are available to fight your claim.
 California’s Lemon Law tries to level the playing field in that regard.
 Under § 1794(d) of the law, if a motorcycle owner (or lessee) wins his or her California Lemon Law court claim, he or she is entitled to recover reasonable attorney’s fees, costs, and allowed expenses from the manufacturer.

 Additionally, the Lemon Law allows a motorcycle owner to recover a civil penalty of up to two times the actual damages if he or she can prove that the manufacturer willfully violated the California lemon law’s rules.
 This provision is important, in that it generally provides an incentive for the manufacturer to make a legitimate settlement offer to the owner of the bike.

 Lemon Law Claims Require Experienced Legal Counsel

 Does it seem like your motorcycle has spent as much time being repaired as it’s spent in your garage?
 Have you joked that you were going to paint your bike yellow because it’s a lemon?
 If so, you may have recourse against the dealer or the manufacturer.

-The law firm of Neale & Fhima, LLP stands ready to assist you.
+The law firm of Neale & Fhima APC stands ready to assist you.
 Working in Dana Point, San Diego, and Los Angeles, our firm is dedicated to providing excellent legal representation to those with Lemon Law claims.
 We have obtained countless Lemon Law settlements for consumers throughout the state.
 We have helped clients recover civil penalties against manufacturers based upon their intentional malfeasance.
 Within our legal practice the client is not reduced to a file number.
 Request a free consultation by calling us at 1-888-407-2955 or completing our online form.